 goral_083

 Another peculiarity in gorals is a tuft of dark hair that appears only in juveniles.
-Himalayan Brown Goral (up left), Chinese Goral (up right), Himalayan Gray Goral (bottom left), Himalayan Brown Goral (bottom right).
+Himalayan Brown Goral (up left), Chinese Goral (up right), Himalayan Grey Goral (bottom left), Himalayan Brown Goral (bottom right).
 Photos: Ralf Bürglin

 Horns: Gorals have short, black conical, curved and sharply pointed horns.
 They show irregular rings at the lower part, being rather smooth further up.
 [1] In the Chinese Goral the rings are more prominent.
 [3] The horns can be battered and rings vanished in older specimens.